Dcapalbo/React-learning-projects/README.md

-A folder with all some learning projects about React
+A folder with some learning projects about React